-- Take a fork poke holes over the top of the cake.
+- Take a fork and poke holes over the top of the cake.

 - For the filling: In a small mixing bowl, combine the instant jello with the water and whisk together until the powdered mix is dissolved.

-- Pour the liquid pudding mix over top of the cake, try to fill the holes with the pudding mix.
-Refrigerate the cake until the pudding is firm, about 10 minutes or so.
+- Pour the liquid pudding mix over top of the cake, and try to fill the holes with the pudding mix.
+Refrigerate the cake until the pudding is firm, about 10 minutes.